UNCLASSIFIED (U)

 15 FAM 111 SCOPE

 Volume 15 of the Foreign Affairs Manual (15 FAM) covers the acquisition, design, construction, furnishing, management, maintenance, disposal, and reporting of real property abroad for the Department of State and all foreign affairs agencies represented at posts.
-Questions or comments on the procedures in this chapter may be directed to the Office of Area Management, Directorate for Operations, Bureau of Overseas Buildings Operations (OBO/OPS/AM) or for U.S. Agency for International Development (USAID) purposes, to the Overseas Management Division, Office of Management Services, Bureau for Management, USAID/Washington (USAID/W - M/MS/OMD).
+Questions or comments on the content in this volume may be directed to the Office of Policy and Program Analysis, Office of the Comptroller (OBO/COMP/P) or for U.S. Agency for International Development (USAID) purposes, to the Overseas Management Division, Office of Management Services, Bureau for Management, USAID/Washington (USAID/W - M/MS/OMD).
 See 15 FAM Exhibit 111, Additional References.
 See 12 FAM 300 for policies related to the physical security of facilities abroad.

 15 FAM 112 AUTHORITIES